-Principle Assessment of the effectiveness of governance arrangements during 2022/23 Core Principle A: Behaving with integrity, demonstrating strong Assessment of the effectiveness of governance arrangements during 2022/23: We have arrangements in place to provide assurance that our values are upheld, and that members and officers demonstrate high standards of conduct and behaviour to comply with laws and regulations.
-These include: • Codes of conduct for officers and members.
+Principle Assessment of the effectiveness of governance arrangements during 2022/23 Core Principle A: Behaving with integrity, demonstrating strong Key aspects of the Council's governance arrangements during 2022/23: We have arrangements in place to provide assurance that our values are upheld, and that members and officers demonstrate high standards of conduct and behaviour to comply with laws and regulations.
+These include: Codes of conduct for officers and members.
 This is to ensure that Members and Officers behave with integrity and lead a culture where acting in the public interest is visible and consistently demonstrated thereby protecting the reputation of the Council.
-Both Members and Officers are bound by the seven principles of public life (the Nolan Principles) The Council adopted the LGA code of conduct for members at its meeting on 18 May 2023; • The inclusion of ethical values in policies and procedures for all areas; • A complaints procedure ensuring appropriate investigation and response • A Whistleblowing Policy which enables employees and others who have serious concerns about any aspect of the Council's work to come forward and voice those concerns; • A commitment to equality of opportunity for all citizens, in line with the Public Sector Duty as set out in the Equality Act 2010; and • Our Constitution, which sets out the conditions to ensure that all officers, key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory provisions. • Formal recognition of the Trade Unions in our processes and change.
-Formal recognition of the trade officins in our processes and change.
+Both Members and Officers are bound by the seven principles of public life (the Nolan Principles) The Council adopted the LGA code of conduct for members at its meeting on 18 May 2023; The inclusion of ethical values in policies and procedures for all areas; A complaints procedure ensuring appropriate investigation and response A Whistleblowing Policy which enables employees and others who have serious concerns about any aspect of the Council's work to come forward and voice those concerns; A commitment to equality of opportunity for all citizens, in line with the Public Sector Duty as set out in the Equality Act 2010; and Our Constitution, which sets out the conditions to ensure that all officers, key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory provisions.

 Areas where it is recognised that governance arrangements could be further strengthened are set out below.
 The Council's new Monitoring Officer started on 1 March 2023 and a new S151 Officer starts on 19 June 2023.
-They will focus on the issues highlighted below and will provide updates on significant issues at subsequent Committee meetings:

-- There is a need to regularly review the Council's Constitution and related policies and procedures to ensure that Officer and Member responsibilities are clearly documented and promote a culture of accountability and strong ethical values.
-As a result of Covid-19 prioritisation a review is needed, this will include improvements to strengthen the monitoring of compliance with legislative and governance requirements should be included in this review with clearly communicated consequences where behaviours do not demonstrate integrity. - Alongside this a need for training of Officers and Members to increase constitutional awareness and individual responsibility for compliance will ensure that these values become embedded in behaviour. - Processes to support the delivery of the Council's ethical values should be strengthened in areas such as Declarations and Registers of Interest, using a model of training and declaration, to promote consistency and transparency. - A review of Members' roles and delegations on boards and companies.

-Core Principle B: Ensuring openness and comprehensive stakeholder engagement

-Core Principle B: Ensuring openness Key aspects of the Council's governance arrangements during 2022/23:

-The Chief Executive, Chief Officer Group and Strategic Leadership Team value are committed to ensuring every employee is engaged and feedback is sought, listened to and acted upon.
+They will focus on the issues highlighted below and will provide updates on significant issues at subsequent Committee meetings : There is a need to regularly review the Council's Constitution and related policies and procedures to ensure that Officer and Member responsibilities are clearly documented and promote a culture of accountability and strong ethical values.
+As a result of Covid-19 prioritisation a review is needed, this will include improvements to strengthen the monitoring of compliance with legislative and governance requirements should be included in this review with clearly communicated consequences where behaviours do not demonstrate integrity.
+Alongside this a need for training of Officers and Members to increase constitutional awareness and individual responsibility for compliance will ensure that these values become embedded in behaviour.
+Processes to support the delivery of the Council's ethical values should be strengthened in areas such as Declarations and Registers of Interest, using a model of training and declaration, to promote consistency and transparency.
+A review of Members' roles and delegations on boards and companies.
+Core Principle B: Ensuring openness and comprehensive stakeholder engagement Key aspects of the Council's governance arrangements during 2022/23: The Chief Executive, Chief Officer Group and Strategic Leadership Team value are committed to ensuring every employee is engaged and feedback is sought, listened to and acted upon.
 There are strong relationships with the Council's recognised Trade Unions and the Council remains committed to building and maintaining strong employee relations.
 Monthly Staff Briefings are held by the Chief Executive and Senior Leaders.
+Engagement includes: In response to increased remote working, the Council has strengthened engagement with staff through regular communication from the Chief Executive and at directorate level.
+The use of Slido enables staff to engage directly with the Chief Executive.
+Improvements in technology facilitate hybrid working practices and support the pastoral needs of staff.